fru-io/handbook/development/development_workflow.md

 - **Needs Tests?**: You should write tests if you are responsible for supplying documentation to satisfy the request.

-- **Needs Tests?**: You should write tests if you are responsible for supplying documentation to satisfy the request.

 - **Ready for Review?**: Is the issue ready for a pull request or is there still more work that is needed?

 ### Labels